-These practices are not recipes to execute — they're experiments to run in your family's unique context.
+These practices are not recipes to execute — they're experiments to run in your enterprise's unique context.
 They create conditions in which renewal capacity can develop.
 Start with what feels familiar.

-Before discussing governance or strategy, invite family members to share the stories that shaped them.
+Before discussing governance or strategy, invite people to share the stories that shaped them.
 Connection precedes accountability; belonging enables difficult work.

-Deliberately practice perspective-taking — articulate how situations look from another generation's vantage point.
+Deliberately practice perspective-taking — articulate how situations look from another role or vantage point.

 Create explicit space for those who don't naturally speak first or loudest.

-Pursue learning experiences where no generation holds expert status — new contexts where all discover together.
+Pursue learning experiences where no one holds expert status — new contexts where all discover together.

 Bring unspoken patterns into awareness.
 What remains unnamed retains disproportionate power.

-Distinguish between values form (historical expression) and values function (underlying protective intent).
+Distinguish between commitment form (historical expression) and commitment function (underlying protective intent).

 Before resolving disagreements, step back from 'what should we do?' to 'what does this mean?'

-Establish rituals where the family examines core values annually: which energise, which constrain, which inspire?
+Establish rituals where the leadership examines core commitments annually: which energise, which constrain, which inspire?

-Transform commemorations from backward-looking tributes into forward-facing renewal ceremonies.
+Transform commemorations from backward-looking tributes into forward-facing renewal moments.

-Practice holding family identity as a living question each generation interprets.
+Practice holding enterprise identity as a living question each cohort of leaders interprets.

 Shift from 'What will happen?' (prediction) to 'What does the future need from us?' (contribution).

-Create shared aspiration by having each family member write a letter from ten years in the future.
+Create shared aspiration by having each leader write a letter from ten years in the future.

 Create 'learning capital' — resources dedicated to experiments where failure teaches.

-Deliberately expose the family to perspectives from outside its usual context.
+Deliberately expose the enterprise to perspectives from outside its usual context.

 Before evaluating a new idea, genuinely engage with it.
 Earn the right to assess by first understanding.

-Establish contribution timeframes (5-year, 15-year, generational) that contextualise succession.
+Establish contribution timeframes (5-year, 15-year, multi-cohort) that contextualise leadership transitions.

 When complexity concentrates on one person, moment, or decision, deliberately redistribute it.

-Use intentional silence to create space for emotional integration and prevent reactive fragmentation.
+Use intentional silence to create space for integration and prevent reactive fragmentation.

 Build individual capacity to stay whole under pressure.
-Family coherence begins with personal coherence.
+Enterprise coherence begins with personal coherence.

 Recognise when renewal capacity is functioning as an integrated whole.